issleepyhead/space-invader/README.md

 # Space Invader Game
 > This game supports multiplayer.

+# Inspiration?
-> Was bored at comlab so I made this game for myself.
+> Was just bored at comlab so I created this game for myself.